JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/blocks.md

 Blocks define their logic for created repository portions in a `produce()` function.
 `produce()` returns a [Creation](../runtime/creations) describing any produced output.

-When `create` scaffolds a repository form a Preset, it merges together the produced outputs from its listed Blocks.
+When `create` scaffolds a repository from a Preset, it merges together the produced outputs from its listed Blocks.

 For example, this Block describes creating a `.nvmrc` file: